-MKT 301 Advertising and Promotion (3CH): This course emphasizes the Marketing communication function of informing, reminding and persuading customers.
-This function is one of the four pillars embodied in marketing literature named as the promotional mix.
-It is consisting of advertising, public relations, sales promotion and personal selling.
-Advertising and promotion course allows students to understand the basis of communication model, consumer behavior and buyer persona decision making process, underlying effective advertising and promotion activities.
-At the same time knowledge, supported with numerous practical examples allow students to understand how the above mentioned variables interact for constituting a coherent, integrated and synergic impact and final impact easily translated into profits.
+MKT 301 Advertising and Promotion (3CH): Advertising and promotion course allows students to understand the basis of marketing communication model, consumer behavior and buyer persona decision-making process, underlying effective advertising and promotion activities.
+At the same time knowledge, supported with numerous practical examples allows students to understand how the above mentioned variables interact for constituting a coherent, integrated and synergic impact and final impact easily translated into profits.

-MKT 303 Computer Applications in Marketing (3CH): The aim of this course is to provide students with comprehensive knowledge of different computer applications and software solutions that are applied in contemporary marketing.
+MKT 303 Computer Applications in Marketing (3CH): The

+aim of this course is to provide students with comprehensive knowledge of different computer applications and software solutions that are applied in contemporary marketing.
 Course will provide an overview of the most recent marketing management software solutions along with introducing students to the social media and sentiment analysis software.
 The emphasize of the course is placed on training students to utilize data collection and data analysis software for collecting, analyzing and presenting marketing data in different formats.